Skip to content

 First things first, let's talk terminology.
 When you speak with your doctor or insurance company, you'll want to use the term "cranial prosthesis."
 This is the official medical term for a wig prescribed for hair loss due to a medical condition.
 While it might sound a bit clinical, using this specific phrase is key.
 Many insurance companies recognize a cranial prosthesis as a medical necessity, similar to any other prosthetic device.
 The National Alopecia Areata Foundation explains that this distinction can make all the difference in whether your insurance provider will cover the cost.
 So, remember to use "cranial prosthesis," not "wig," in all your official communications.

-Exploring Insurance and Financial Aid Options
+Understanding Your Insurance and Aid Options

 So, who qualifies for coverage?
 Insurance plans often cover hair loss resulting from a range of medical conditions.
 This can include different types of alopecia, hair loss from chemotherapy or radiation, thyroid problems, and other medical causes.
 Of course, every insurance plan is different, so coverage can vary.
 Some might cover the full cost, while others may cover a percentage.
 The best way to find out is to check your specific benefits.
 We know this part can be tricky, which is why we offer a complimentary consultation to help you understand your options and get the process started.
 Don't assume you're not covered; it's always worth looking into.

-Using Your FSA, HSA, or a Grant
+How to Use Your FSA, HSA, or a Grant

 Beyond your primary insurance, you might have other financial tools at your disposal.
 If you have a Flexible Spending Account (FSA) or a Health Savings Account (HSA) through your employer, you can typically use these pre-tax funds to purchase your cranial prosthesis.
 It’s a great way to make your wig more affordable.
 Additionally, some non-profit organizations offer financial assistance.
 For example, the American Cancer Society has a grant program that may provide some funds toward a wig.
 Just keep in mind that you often need to apply for these grants before you make your purchase.
 A little research into these options can go a long way in managing the cost.